Skip to content

 A device-level blocker can cover browsers other than Chrome and may maintain a broader gambling-domain list.
 Coverage and removal protection vary by operating system.

 Detachr's gambling blocker overview describes its current mobile blocking support.
-Use it with browser cleanup, self-exclusion, and financial barriers rather than treating it as the only safeguard.
+Use it alongside browser cleanup, self-exclusion, and financial barriers.

 1. Remove bookmarks, saved logins, payment shortcuts, and notifications.